Continuing on from my post titled How My Past has Brought Me to The Present – as a Rehab Counselor! Part 4

 I had a green IBM Selectric

-My job involved typing up (yep – good old typewriters) and mailing out a variety forms, memos and documents, correspondence and decisions to people who have applied for disability.
-I also transcribed reports from dictation (and some hand written notes) using transcription machines.
+My job involved typing up (yep with use of good old typewriters) and mailing out a variety of forms, memos and documents, correspondence and decisions to people who have applied for disability.
+I also transcribed reports from dictation (and some handwritten notes) using transcription machines.